NotKingSnow/HOTDS1Finale/README.md

 a "Ser Otto Hightower", "Otto Hightower", "Otto"

-q "**S01E08: Who is the first to greet Rhaenyra and Daemon Targaryen upon their return to King's Landing?**" a "Lord Allun Caswell", "Lord Caswell", "Caswell
+q "**S01E08: Who is the first to greet Rhaenyra and Daemon Targaryen upon their return to King's Landing?**" a "Lord Allun Caswell", "Lord Caswell", "Caswell"

 q "**S01E08:**"
 a ""